Pragmatic Research Planning Workshop

 Pragmatic research refers to research conducted in real world settings using resources available under typical practice conditions, with participants broadly representative of those expected to benefit.
 Pragmatic trials minimize recruitment, consent, and data collection burden to participants and staff, make use of existing data sources (e.g., electronic health records), integrate into existing workflows, and require little to no additional training or fidelity monitoring.

-The 2025 workshop is open to members at CCTSI partnering institutions, including clinical and translational researchers, dissemination and implementation scientists, and health services and public health researchers.
+The winter 2025 workshop is open to members at all CCTSI partnering institutions, including clinical and translational researchers, dissemination and implementation scientists, and health services and public health researchers.
 Investigators currently developing grant proposals for pragmatic studies will be prioritized for selection.

-The 2025 workshop includes one full-day in-person session (February 14, 9am-4pm, Anschutz Medical Campus) and one half-day virtual session (February 28, 9am-1:30pm).
+The winter 2025 workshop includes one full-day in-person session (February 14, 9am-4pm, Anschutz Medical Campus) and one half-day virtual session (February 28, 9am-1:30pm).
+Participants must attend both sessions.

 The Adult and Child Center for Outcomes Research and Delivery Science (ACCORDS) encompasses T3-T4 research across the life spectrum for the University of Colorado (CU) Anschutz Medical Campus, with infrastructure support provided jointly from the Dean’s Office of the School of Medicine and Children’s Hospital Colorado (CHCO).
 The program was first established in 1998 as the Colorado Health Outcomes program (COHO).
 In 2014, COHO merged with the Children’s Outcomes Research (COR) program.
 The name highlights the focus on the entire life spectrum as well as on “delivery science,” encompassing comparative effectiveness, patient-centered outcomes, and dissemination and implementation research.